Breach of duty in medical negligence exists when a medical practitioner fails to meet the standards required of them.

 Breach of Duty of Care

 In medical practice, breach of duty of care simply means that a health professional provided care which fell below a reasonable standard.
-Put differently, he/she has done something wrong, or failed to do something, which eventually resulted in an injury to the patient; thereby causing the patient to suffer a loss or injury.
+Put differently, he/she has done something wrong, or failed to do something.
+This action or inaction eventually resulted in an injury or harm to the patient.
 In this case, duty of care claims can be filed against the defendant who owed the duty.

 When has a breach occurred?